The Museum of Interesting Things is an interactive traveling exhibition

 all either artists or antiques enthusiasts/specialists that help

-Today there are 8 departments that coincide with the curriculum
+Today there are 8 specialties that coincide with the curriculum

 in our public schools as well as being fun and interesting for